Raleigh Hotel (South Fallsburg, New York): History

 The hotel was established in 1937 as a popular kosher destination mostly catering to Jewish (observant and non-observant) travelers, as well as other religions.
-Situated on 200 acre of land in Upstate New York's Borscht Belt, located roughly 90 mi from New York City in the village of South Fallsburgh, New York, the Raleigh hosted many popular entertainers of the day such as Sammy Davis Jr., Jackie Mason, Milton Berle, Totie Fields, Eddie Fisher, Andy Gibb, Chubby Checker, and Rodney Dangerfield.
+Situated on 200 acre of land in Upstate New York's Borscht Belt, located roughly 90 mi from New York City in the village of South Fallsburg, New York, the Raleigh hosted many popular entertainers of the day such as Sammy Davis Jr., Jackie Mason, Milton Berle, Totie Fields, Eddie Fisher, Andy Gibb, Chubby Checker, and Rodney Dangerfield.
 For many decades, Barry Frank was the Master of Ceremonies at the resort.

 Raleigh Hotel co-owner George Gilbert died in 1988.
 The widower of George's sister Nettie Halbert, The Raleigh Hotel's other longtime owner Mannie Halbert, died in 2004.
 A court battle over Mr. Halbert's estate between his two daughters, Matter of Halbert, was settled in Sullivan County, New York Court in 2010.